Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

 We have run all the experiments on a CPU with 2.6GHz 6‑core Intel Core i7.
-We conduct extensive hyperparameter tuning for all the baseline algorithms and report the best results obtained.
-Exact values of all the hyperparameters for different algorithms on different datasets are given in the supplementary material.
-For DGLR and variants, we set the window length $w=1$ for Spain and $w=2$ for other two datasets.
-For all the GNN and deep learning based algorithms, embedding dimension $F'$ is kept to be 10 for Spain, 8 for Alabama and 5 for Mississippi.
-For optimization with ADAM, learning rate is 0.0001 for Spain and 0.01 for the other two datasets, whereas we run the algorithms for 2000 epochs on Spain and 1000 epochs on the other datasets.
+We conduct extensive hyperparameter tuning for all the baseline algorithms on a small part of the training set (i.e., validation set).
+Hyperparameters are tuned by using the validation set and test results are reported at the best validation epoch.
+The threshold value to connect edges in the initial graph is 16 km for Spain and 1000 km for USA (threshold is high because of large distances between stations).
+We use grid search to fix the values of the hyperparameters.
+We keep the grid search range of the common hyperparameters same for the baselines and our proposed algorithms to ensure a fair comparison.
+For example, grid search for window length is in range $[1,4]$ for both the datasets and the learning rate is in range $[0.0001,0.001,0.01]$ for Spain and $[0.01,1]$ for USA, for all the algorithms.
+The embedding dimension is set to 10 for Spain and 20 for USA.
+For DGLR and its variants, we fix the values of the weights (for example, $\alpha_1$, $\alpha_2$, $\alpha_3$ and $\alpha_4$) in such a way that contributions from the respective components of the cost function become similar at the first iteration of the algorithm.
+We run the algorithms for 2000 epochs on Spain and 500 epochs on USA.